-Decorative stars on the outside of homes can have different meanings based on religion or location.
-According to a recent news article, the use of barn stars in home decor is a touch of tradition.
-The simplicity of the design works well with many home types and may be custom-painted to show individuality.
+Decorative stars on the outside of homes can have different meanings based on religion, location and/or color symbolism.
+The use of barn stars in home décor is a touch of tradition.
+The simplicity of the design works well with many home types and may be custom-painted to show individuality as well as good luck.
 One thing is apparent: stars are no longer strictly for holiday decorating.

 Video of the Day

 Barn stars are used for decoration on homes all across the United States, and the meaning or purpose of the star may vary geographically.
-In Pennsylvania, stars represent good fortune; in Texas they symbolize state pride.
+Pennsylvania stars on a house mean good fortune; while in Texas they symbolize state pride.
 No matter where you live, the chances are good that you will see a star gracing someone's home.